pranabdas/espresso/docs/setup/install.md

 wget "http://pwtk.ijs.si/download/pwtk-2.0.tar.gz"
 ```

-Above command will download the file to your current directory.
-Next we need to
+Above command will download and save the file to your current directory.
+Next we
-just un-tar (no need to compile):
+need to just un-tar (no need to compile):
 ```bash
 tar zxvf pwtk-2.0.tar.gz
 ```

-Add the path to `.bashrc`:
+Add the path (modify below as appropriate) to `.bashrc`:
 ```bash
 echo 'export PATH="/root/pwtk-2.0:$PATH"' >> ~/.bashrc
 source ~/.bashrc